 The explanatory model of the motoric movement action encompasses the clarification of all functional perception processes within any conceivable action, assuming that these are conscious actions driven by an egocentrically formulated will, with a clearly defined specific goal.
-So, the motor movements in the first part specifically did not involve goal-directed actions.
-Which aimed at placing motor activity in a larger context.
+So, the motor movements in the first part specifically did not involve actions aimed at placing motor activity in a larger context.
 Conversely within the second part, general motor activity will now be translated towards specific motoric actions.
 Although the explanatory model of the motoric movement action is emphasized more in this part, the explanation within this section still aims to clarify the entire spectrum of motor (movement) activity.

-So, within the second part we do assume deliberate goal-directed actions where an egocentric will is formulated to achieve a specific goal and in this chapter walking towards the gate of a garden encompasses the main issue.
+So, within the second part we do assume deliberate goal-directed actions where an egocentric will is formulated to achieve a specific goal and in this chapter rowing/canoeing encompasses the main issue.
 The basic exercise clearly shows that two possible action strategies c.q. execution perspectives can be pursued in this regard.

-a.
-Execution perspective 1 - Primary focus on internal motor movements reaching to the outer surface of the feet and secondary focus on the movement of the feet along an external action trajectory shape
+- a.
+Execution perspective 1 - Primary focus on the internal motor movements towards the outer surface of the paddles/oars and secondary focus on the external movement of the boat

-The basic exercises clearly demonstrate that, with primary focus on internal motor activity, we can randomly move our feet (externally) through the air.
-However, this random movement poses a problem when one formulates the egocentric intention to, for example, precisely end up at a garden's gate.
-We can, with primary focus on internal motor activity, make the feet occupy a vast number of positions in the air within seconds, but it is far from efficient and effective (parsimonious).
+The basic exercise from the first part clearly demonstrates that with primary attention on internal motor activity, focused on the outer surface of the paddles/oars, we can randomly move the entire boat through the water.
+However, this random movement becomes problematic when formulating the egocentric intention to trace a precise path with the boat.
+With primary attention focused on internal motor activity, we can make the boat occupy a tremendous amount of space in a matter of minutes, but it is far from economical (efficient and effective) to for example precisely end up between the pillars of a bridge.